-- Planning transitions for students who are on a Dogwood, Adult Grad, or Evergreen Diploma program from middle/elementary school and into work/post-secondary. - Working with students with diverse learning needs specifically on self-advocacy

-- and learning strategies which will lead to increased independence and successful transition to adult living. - Tracking of all identified students within the school who require assessment, qualify for Ministry categorization, and supports, and/or qualify for Ministry Literacy Assessment adjudication (Grade 10 and 12).
+- Planning transitions for students who are on a Dogwood, Adult Grad, or Evergreen Diploma program from middle/elementary school and into work/post-secondary. - Working with students with diverse learning needs specifically on self-advocacy and learning strategies which will lead to increased independence and successful transition to adult living. - Tracking of all identified students within the school who require assessment and qualify for Ministry categorization.